 Step 3: Choose Your Posting Frequency

 Once you’ve narrowed down your content categories, decide how often you will be posting on your chosen platforms.
-Your quiz results include a recommendation on frequency for each platform.

 Step 4: Create a Content Calendar